hirosystems/stacks.js-starters/README.md

 _...where `react` is the example selected framework and initializes from [`templates/template-react`](./templates/template-react/).
 We can choose any available framework from the [`templates/`](./templates/) directory._

+## Community

+Similar templates and projects using Stacks.js:

+- [stacks-next-auth-example](https://github.com/pradel/stacks-next-auth-example) by @pradel: An example of Sign-In with Stacks (using Message Signing) and NextAuth.js

 ## License & Attribution

 ⚖️ [Apache License 2.0](./LICENSE); You can find relevant attribution and licenses of dependencies at [ATTRIBUTION.md](./ATTRIBUTION.md)